MoombaDS/1DV608-Project/Test_Cases.md

 * Submit the form.

 ### Output:
-* The system displays the status page for the newly created quiz.
+* The system displays a link to the status page for the newly created quiz.

 # Test Case 2.9, Trying to create quiz while not logged in should fail